 Engineering: Mechatronics (Grades 11-12 Students)

 This course provides an integration of computer programming and engineering with a focus on the use of engineering principles as a guide.
 Projects allow students to learn how to create mechanical and electrical systems that use computer programming to adapt and react to surroundings.
-Students further develop concepts of 3D Modeling and Printing to create more substantial models, and to better understand the application of the engineering process.
+Students further develop concepts of 3D Modeling and Printing to create more substantial models and to better understand the application of the engineering process.
 While improving upon manufacturing techniques, students use sophisticated tools to create more complicated and intricate systems that intertwine mechanical and electrical systems to solve real-world engineering problems.
-Completion of projects reinforce and develop abilities to make informed design decisions.
+Completion of projects reinforces and develop abilities to make informed design decisions.
 This course also reinforces the ideas behind documentation of work using an engineering notebook and other report writing.